ItsJustJoshDev/Titlebar/README.md

 a Small addon for Discord Web Users to get and Enjoy a Titlebar Looks Better in Fullscreen. :D

 # Quick Ports
+- To Use these versions just create a new usercss file or css file in stylus and paste one of your choice!
 > Custom Wordmark Version
 ```css
 :root{